STiXzoOR/up-flightfinder-v2/README.md

     Example: `python generate_db.py --generate-flights --days 60`

-  - When the script if finished, we are done with the python part and can safely deactivate the virtual environment by running `deactivate`
+  - When the script if finished, we are done with the python part and can safely deactivate the virtual environment:
+    - On Windows: Run `venv\Scripts\deactivate`
+    - On MacOS/Linux: Run `deactivate`

 > NPM